mordax7/ansible-role-librespot/README.md

 Role Name: Librespot
 =========

-Installation and configuration of Librespot client.
-Was mostly meant to run on a Raspberry PI but should also work on other devices.
+Installation and configuration of Librespot client on arm64 and armhf based systems that support systemd.
+This role also includes the configuration of a [Hifiberry](https://www.hifiberry.com/shop/boards/hifiberry-dac-rtc/) device.

 Requirements
 ------------